Portshift/terraform-provider-securecn/README.md

 An acceptance test is running for all submitted PRs in the repository with GitHub Actions (`test.yml`).
 It is compiling the provider, setting up a [kind](https://kind.sigs.k8s.io/) cluster and performs the registration of this cluster in a separate account of the staging environment, see the [examples/main.tf](https://github.com/Portshift/terraform-provider-securecn/blob/main/examples/main.tf) file for all the resources that are getting created during this test.
 After a successful test the provider destroys these resources and cleans up the account.

+If the CI test fails because of Escher authentication errors, just try restarting the build (this happens time to time).
+The root cause of this is that Escher auth is a time based authentication method and the time on the management server and on GitHub Actions can differ.

 ### Releasing